Dry Rot Inverness

-If unprotected timber in your property ranging from the roof to the ground floor becomes damp it is in danger of dry rot attack.
+If unprotected timber in your property ranging from the roof to the ground floor becomes damp it is in danger of a dry rot attack.

-Any unprotected timber in your property from your roof to the ground floor which becomes damp is at risk of Dry Rot attack.
+Any untreated timber in your property from your roof to the ground floor which becomes damp is at risk of a Dry Rot attack.
 If you believe there is a chance that you have seen the presence of dry rot in your property then you should get advice on the affected area.
-Before you start looking for dry rot, it is worth knowing that is it can appear in an old building or a modern structure.
+As you start looking for dry rot, it is worth knowing that it can appear in an old building or a modern structure.
 Dry rot is caused by dampness that germinates the dry rot fungus spore on the timber.
 This means that it can appear almost anywhere.
 This type of rot is often caused by leaking roofs, penetrating damp due to defective gutters and masonry and plumbing leaks inside your property.

 It is common for dry rot to thrive in roofs, underfloor areas or behind wall fabrics that have poor ventilation.

-Wet Rot Dry Rot Difference
+Wet Rot and Dry Rot Difference

 Dry Rot is caused by serpula lacrymans and is the most serious type of fungal decay in a building.
 It can spread onto and destroy much of the timber.
 Signs of dry rot: